xapi-project/xen-api/doc/content/xapi/storage/_index.md

 different interface from SMAPIv2.The [xapi-storage-script](https://github.com/xapi-project/xen-api/tree/v25.11.0/ocaml/xapi-storage-script)
 daemon is a SMAPIv2 plugin separate from xapi that is doing the SMAPIv2 ↔ SMAPIv3 translation.
-It keeps the plugins registered with xcp-idl (their message-switch queues) up to date as their files appear or disappear from the relevant directory.
+It keeps the plugins registered with xapi-idl (their message-switch queues) up to date as their files appear or disappear from the relevant directory.